microsoft/TypeScript-wiki/FAQ.md

 If `--rootDir` is not specified, the compiler will compute one; this is based on a common path calculation, which is the longest common prefix of all your input files.
 Obviously this changes with adding a new file to the compilation that has a shorter path prefix.

-To ensure the output does not change with adding new files specify `--rootDir` on the command-line or in your tsconfig.json.
+To ensure the output does not change with adding new files, specify `--rootDir` on the command-line or in your `tsconfig.json`.

 ## `tsconfig.json` Behavior